-Schoolhouse Washington is an initiative to improve housing stability and advance educational success for the nearly 40,000 students in our state who experience homelessness.
+Schoolhouse Washington is an initiative to improve housing stability and advance educational success for the more than 40,000 students in our state who experience homelessness.

 - We identify and spread promising practices across the state.

 - We develop and support champions behind our cause.

 - We influence policy and funding decisions that help communities respond effectively.

 Schoolhouse Washington communicates the urgency of student homelessness to practitioners, policymakers and the public, with a particular focus on school districts, community nonprofits and funders from across the entire state.